scorelab/Codelabz/README.md

 To run the project:
  `$ npm start`

-If you failed to run the project do the following steps :
+If the project fail to run do the following steps :

 - delete node modules
 - delete package-lock.json